-- 1. (name of company) recognises its role as a global actor which has impacts on social and economic development issues covering workers basic rights including job security and human resource development; environment; consumerism etc. However, this Code deals only with certain specific issues of labour practices. - 2. (name of company) recognises its responsibilities to workers for the conditions under which its products or services are made and that these responsibilities extend to all workers producing products or services for (name of company) whether or not they are employees of (name of company). - 3.
-Any workers producing products or services manufactured, sold or distributed by (name of company) must be provided with fair wages and decent working conditions, and the international labour standards established by Conventions 29, 87, 98, 100, 105, 111 and 138 of the International Labour Organisation as well as other relevant international labour standards must be observed. - 4. (name of company) will require its contractors, their subcontractors, principal suppliers and licensees to provide these conditions and observe these standards when producing or distributing products or components of products for (name of company). (name of company) will, prior to placing orders with principal suppliers, engaging contractors and subcontractors or granting licenses, assess whether the provisions of this Code can be met.
+- 1. (name of company) recognises its role as a global actor which has impacts on social and economic development issues covering workers basic rights including job security and human resource development; environment; consumerism etc. However, this Code deals only with certain issues of labour practices. - (name of company) recognises its responsibilities to workers for the conditions under which its products or services are made and that these responsibilities extend to all workers producing products or services for (name of company) whether or not they are employees of (name of company). - Any workers producing products or services manufactured, sold or distributed by (name of company) must be provided with fair wages and decent working conditions, and the international labour standards established by Conventions 29, 87, 98, 100, 105, 111, 138 and 182 of the International Labour Organisation as well as other relevant international labour standards must be observed.
+Due respect should also be accorded to the ILO Declaration on Fundamental Principles and Rights at Work and its Follow-up. - 4. (name of company) will require its contractors, their sub-contractors, suppliers and licensees to provide these conditions and observe these standards when producing or distributing products or components of products for (name of company). (name of company) will, prior to placing orders with suppliers, engaging contractors and subcontractors or granting licenses, assess whether the provisions of this Code can be met. - or organisation who contracts with (name of company) to perform work or provide services.
+The term subcontractor means any person or organisation with a contractor, as defined above, for the purpose of performing work or providing services related to or as part of an agreement with (name of company).
+The term supplier means any person or organisation who provides (name of company) with materials or components used in the final products, or the final products, sold by

-5. For the purposes of this Code the term contractor shall mean any natural or legal person who contracts with (name of company) to perform work or provide services.
-The term subcontractor means any natural or legal person who contracts with a contractor, as defined above, for the purpose of performing work or providing services related to or as part of an agreement with (name of company).
-The term principal supplier means any natural or legal person who as provides (name of company) with materials or components used in the final products, or the final products, sold by (name of company).
-The term licensee means any natural or legal person who as part of a contractual arrangement with (name of company) uses for any purpose the name of (name of company) or its recognised brand names or images.
+(name of company).
+The term licensee means any person or organisation who as part of a contractual arrangement with (name of company) uses for any purpose the name of (name of company) or its recognised brand names or images.